NMAK15000U Practical Financial Optimization

 Day 2 Continued introduction to GAMS.
 Adding practical constraints such as fixed costs, size constraints and gearing to the mean variance model.
 Analysing the results in Excel.

-Day 4 The final project will be introduced.
+Day 1 The final project will be further discussed.
 We will work together on developing a back-testing framework for use in the final project.

 The course gives an introduction to the domain of practical